 For those suffering from fructose malabsorption, it’s a whole other story.

 Those with fructose malabsorption are generally missing “fructose carries found in the enterocytes (cells in your intestines) [which] are responsible for ensuring fructose is being directed to where it needs to go.”
 This leads to a series of unpleasant symptoms including “heartburn, bloating, diarrhea, belly pain, gas,” digestive discomfort, and can even lead to irritable bowel syndrome.
-That’s why its important to look for naturally sweetened dessert and other treats.
+That’s why it’s important to look for naturally sweetened desserts and other treats.

 How do you tell if something is high in fructose?

 First off, many processed foods — such as “soda, cereal, fruit juice, ice cream, candy, and cookies” — generally include high-fructose sweeteners.
-With that said, certain ingredients that you may believe to be healthy are actually higher in fructose as well such as “agave nectar, honey, sorbitol, corn syrup solids, sorghum, molasses, invert sugar, maple-flavored syrup, palm sugar, coconut sugar, sugar alcohols, and plain old fructose.”
+With that said, certain ingredients that you may believe to be healthy are higher in fructose as well such as “agave nectar, honey, sorbitol, corn syrup solids, sorghum, molasses, invert sugar, maple-flavored syrup, palm sugar, coconut sugar, sugar alcohols, and plain old fructose.”

 No matter why you’re seeking to lower your intake of fructose, here are 15 delicious, naturally sweetened dessert recipes from the Food Monster App to give you a hand with that low-fructose lifestyle!